-The Express Pass does not work on every single attraction, but after the inclusion of the Wizarding World of Harry Potter attractions earlier this summer, it now covers almost all of them.We missed the change by about a month on our visit earlier this year.
-We had to utilize the early entry trick to cover most of the Wizarding World before the crowds arrived.
+The Express Pass does not work on every single attraction, but after the inclusion of the Wizarding World of Harry Potter attractions, it now covers almost all of them.We missed the change by about a month on our visit.
+We had to use the early entry trick to cover most of the Wizarding World before the crowds arrived.
 The exclusion of those rides used to be the biggest downside to buying the Universal Express Pass.
 Now everyone – including Potterheads – will be happy to use the pass.

 Express Pass Rides at Universal Studios Florida (as of 8/31/17)

 - Race Through New York Starring Jimmy Fallon